 When buying a new car, finding one with good fuel economy will reduce your fuel costs and tax bill.
 The list below shows the petrol cars with the best MPG that are available to buy as new in UK in 2015.

-All three types of official MPG are shown (combined, urban and extra-urban) plus 'Real MPG' a figure estimated by Next Green Car to more closely reflects an achievable miles per gallon figure for these petrol vehicles.
+All three types of official MPG are shown (combined, urban and extra-urban) plus 'Real MPG', a figure estimated by Next Green Car to more closely reflect an achievable miles per gallon figure for these petrol vehicles.

-Select another search option to see more listings of cars with good fuel economy, or go to our main green car search to find used cars or filter by more criteria.
+Select another search option to see more listings of cars with good fuel economy, or use the main car search to find used cars or filter by more criteria.